Planning Service Update

 Earlier this week, the Government published regulations to enact a raft of changes to the town centre use class system.
 See more information on these changes to Town Centre Use Classes.

 General enquiries should be made through email@example.com as normal.
 In order to ensure that you receive a response, a valid email address should be provided.
 A reduced post service is being sent from the Planning Service.
+Incoming post is quarantined for 72 hours and as such, there is a short delay in receiving and processing this.

 Case officers will be available by email, and this is the preferred method of contact.
 Contact by phone is still available although please bear in mind that we will be prioritising calls for the council’s critical services, and therefore we would ask that wherever possible you communicate with officers via e-mail.
 Officers will be able to phone you back, if required and contact details are provided.